United States invasion of Afghanistan: Prelude to the invasion

-On the morning of September 11, 2001, al-Qaeda carried out four coordinated attacks on the United States, employing four hijacked jet airliners.
+On the morning of 11 September 2001, al-Qaeda carried out four coordinated attacks on the United States, employing four hijacked jet airliners.
 The attacks killed almost 3,000 people and injured more than 6,000 others.
-By the early afternoon of September 11, the CIA had confirmed that al-Qaeda was responsible for the attack.
-The Taliban condemned the attacks, but Mullah Omar issued a statement denying bin Laden's involvement.
+By the early afternoon of 11 September, the CIA had confirmed that al-Qaeda was responsible for the attacks.
+The Taliban condemned the attacks, but Umar issued a statement denying bin Laden's involvement.
 Although bin Laden eventually took responsibility for the 9/11 attacks in 2004, he initially denied having any involvement.
-One of bin Laden's strategic goals was to draw the US into a costly war in Afghanistan, so it could be defeated just as the Soviet Union had been.
+One of bin Laden's strategic goals was to draw the US into a costly war in Afghanistan, so it could be defeated just as the USSR had been.